MozillaReality/mred/README.md

 getZoomScale()
-make viewer resize itself to fit the contents plus some margin. drag to the edges to make more room draging blocks breaks when you go over to another pane
+make viewer resize itself to fit the contents plus some margin. drag to the edges to make more room dragging blocks breaks when you go over to another pane

 always pass the document to the viewer, even if we access things through the provider